-GMS AN 718 Methods in Neuroscience, Course Directors: Jean-Jacques Soghomonian, PhD (jjsogho@bu.edu) & Jeannine Foley, PhD (jeannine@bu.edu)
+GMS AN 718 Methods in Neuroscience, Course Director: Michael Wallace, PhD (mlwall12@bu.edu)

 This course consists of five modules that span 2.5 weeks (5 lectures total).
 One TF will be assigned per module and will become a 'content expert' in their chosen field (TFs may sign up for multiple modules if space allows).
 TFs in the course are expected to attend each lecture within their module and read the assigned content for that module.
 Research beyond assigned material may be necessary.
 TFs will prepare one discussion question per lecture and facilitate classroom discussion.
 TFs will also be expected to correct a semi-weekly assignment pertaining to each lecture and/or assigned reading and provide feedback to the students about the quality of their work.